 Nonverbal Behavior and the Spread of Bias

-One line of work, led by Dr. Allison Skinner, investigates whether exposure to nonverbal bias can actually create social biases.
+One line of work, led by our collaborator Dr. Allison Skinner (at the University of Georgia), investigates whether exposure to nonverbal bias can actually create social biases.
 Additionally, she investigates the spread of bias.
 For more information click here.

 One aspect of our work investigates the positive and negative consequences of racial bias awareness.
 Specifically, we examine individual differences in Whites’ awareness and concern about displaying prejudice and the social consequences of this (bias) awareness.
 For more information click here.